-- Performing-arts-related business expenses as a qualified performing artist. - Expenses for performing your job as a fee-basis state or local government official, or - Impairment-related work expenses as an individual with a disability.
+• Performing-arts-related business expenses as a qualified performing artist,

+• Expenses for performing your job as a fee-basis state or local government official, or

+• Impairment-related work expenses as an individual with a disability.

-See the line 10 instructions on page 4.
-If you are not required to file Form 2106, enter your expenses directly on Schedule A (Form 1040), line 21 (or Schedule A (Form 1040NR), line 9).
+See the line 10 instructions.
+If you are not required to file Form 2106, enter your expenses directly on Schedule A (Form 1040), line 21 (or Schedule A (Form 1040NR), line 7).